 Whether soul food is your life or you’re new to the cuisine, Jenné includes essential tools and ingredients to have on hand when embarking on your plant-based, soul food journey.
-She also weaves in interesting insights on how specific foods have become ingrained in African American culture.
-Each recipe also includes a short backstory into its inspiration.
-Or a personal insight into what makes that recipe particularly good for you.
+She also weaves in interesting insights about how specific foods have become ingrained in African American culture.
+Each recipe also includes a short backstory of its inspiration, or a personal insight into what makes that recipe particularly good for you.

 9. Vive le Vegan!: Simple, Delectable Recipes for the Everyday Vegan Family by Dreena Burton

 Getting your family to change their eating habits isn’t easy — especially when you have children.
 But Dreena Burton knows firsthand what that’s like.
-And she’s spent the last 15 years developing vegan, plant-powered recipes that the whole family will love.
+And she’s spent the last 15 years developing family-friendly vegan recipes and releasing tantalizing cookbooks like this one.

 In her first cookbook, Vive le Vegan!, Dreena breaks down recipes by meal type, sauces and dressings, snacks, soups and stews, snacks, and sweets.
 Each one is easy to follow and features Dreena’s notes and additional suggestions.
 She also has an entire section devoted to vegan babies and toddlers.

 10. Food Revolution Network Family Cookbook by Ocean and John Robbins